 Prime Minister Pearson promised a flag in two years

 In 1961, Secretary of State for External Affairs Lester (“Mike”) Pearson brokered a deal to end the Suez Crisis.
 He also offered Canadian troops to become peacekeepers but was rejected because they carried a British symbol, the Red Ensign.
 Because of this, Pearson vowed to work towards the creation of a national flag.
 He consulted Member of Parliament of Leeds County, John Ross Matheson, who was a recognized expert on heraldry, flags, ensigns, colours and coats of arms.
 When Pearson became Prime Minister in 1963, he promised that Canada would have a national flag in two years.
-It became Matheson’s responsibility to see to Pearson’s promise.
+It became Matheson’s responsibility to fulfill Pearson’s promise.
 This is why Matheson is regarded as the Father of the Canadian Flag.

 Of the 5,900 designs submitted to the Multi-Party Committee in 1964, the vote finally came down to two designs: the “Pearson Pennant” designed by Alan Beddoe (the design was three red maple leaves on a white background with blue bars on either side which was Pearson’s choice), and the present flag but with differently styled leaf designed by George Stanley.
 The decision was unanimous.
 The single-leaf design won the vote and was presented to the House of Commons for approval.
 After the House, the Senate approved it.
 Finally, the royal proclamation was signed by the Queen on January 28, 1965.
 The national flag, as mentioned earlier, was raised on February 15, 1965, on Parliament Hill in Ottawa, Ontario.